Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/01-create-cluster.md

 Pioreactors are able to be used as individual units, or in concert with other Pioreactors.
 In either case, a Pioreactor needs to be assigned as a _leader_.
 The leader unit controls other Pioreactors (and that may include itself), stores the database, hosts the web interface, and is the interface between users and the hardware.

-A leader will communicate and control the all _workers_ (non-leader Pioreactors) in the _inventory_.
-The inventory is a list, defined in `config.ini`, of available workers.
+A leader will communicate and control all the _workers_ (non-leader Pioreactors) in the _inventory_.
+The inventory is a list of workers in your cluster, defined in the section `network.inventory` in the `config.ini`.

 ![](https://user-images.githubusercontent.com/884032/103158311-5316e380-478a-11eb-9425-6bb0df079d58.png)

-When you want to remove a Pioreactor from your cluster temporarily, you can disable it as part of your available inventory in `config.ini`.
+Workers can be *active* (available for running activities and housing cultures), or inactive.
+This is set with `1` or `0` respectively in the `network.inventory` section.

-For solo Pioreactors, the leader is also the (only) worker.
-When used in concert with others, a leader can be assigned (and need not be a worker).
+When you want to remove a Pioreactor from your cluster, you can remove it from the list in available inventory in `network.inventory` section in `config.ini`.

 ### Possible cluster topologies

+A cluster can be made up of a single Pioreactor, or can be scaled to as many Pioreactors as you have.
 This gives us a few different possible topologies of what your cluster of Pioreactor(s) might look like.

 1. The simplest topology is when you have a single Pioreactor, and so the leader is the only worker.